 Many manufacturers also advise consumers to never flush more than one wipe in a single flush.
 Unfortunately, some consumers flush several wipes at a time, and your home’s sewer pipes don’t always perform like the pipes in a laboratory test.

 What is critical is the amount of time that a wipe needs to break down in water.
 If the wipe doesn’t disintegrate fast enough, it can get stuck and cause some major plumbing issues.
-For these situations, we offer toilet repair and drain cleaning.
+For these situations, we offer toilet repair and Drain cleaning.

 Many of the top brands of disposable wipes have been tested, and every single brand that was tested failed the test miserably.
 The issue is that many wipes are flushable, but when tested for how dissolvable they are, they fail miserably.
 We always recommend throwing wipes in the trash, so you never have to worry about clogging up your home’s sewer system.

-Wipes Clogging Sewer Utilities
+Wipes Clogging Sewer Clogged

 In many states, sewer utilities have asked homeowners to never flush disposable wipes down the toilet.
 The use of pre-moistened wipes has skyrocketed, and it’s a trend that is causing major problems for local sewer utilities.
 Most of the wipes are used by potty-training toddlers.